Väinö Tanner: Biography

-After the Continuation War, and while still in prison, Tanner became the virtual leader of a faction of the SDP which had strong support from the USA.
+After the Continuation War, and while still in prison, Tanner became the virtual leader of a faction of the SDP which had strong support from the US.
 This faction eventually came out on top after a great deal of internal party strife lasting for much of the 1940s.

 Tanner criticised Finland's post-war doctrine known as Paasikivi-Kekkonen doctrine, in which Finnish foreign affairs were kept strictly neutral and friendly with the USSR.
 Tanner managed to return to the Finnish parliament as a representative in the 1951 parliamentary elections.
-The acting foreign minister at the time, Åke Gartz insisted that the head of the Finnish Social Democratic Party Emil Skog should try to keep Tanner away from the party.
+The acting foreign minister at the time, Åke Gartz, insisted that the head of the Finnish Social Democratic Party Emil Skog should try to keep Tanner away from the party.
+Skog retorted by saying that if Tanner's candidacy was blocked for foreign policy reasons, anyone else's candidacy could be blocked in the upcoming election for any reason.
 Tanner would go on to win the 1957 SDP chairman election.
 Tanner won the race by 1 vote.
 The party was internally divided due to Tanner's controversial past and eventually some representatives seceded and formed a new party called the Social Democratic Union of Workers and Smallholders aka TPSL.
 TPSL eventually reunited with SDP in December 1972.

+Tanner won his final SDP chairman election in 1960 and resigned from his parliamentary seat in 1962 and the SDP's chairmanship in 1963, hence becoming the last member of the Eduskunta (Finnish parliament) elected in Finland's first parliamentary election in 1907 to be involved in parliamentary work.
+Tanner is also the only Finnish politician to have served as a member of the Eduskunta for seven different decades, and is also one of only four Finnish politicians (the others being Veikko Vennamo, Paavo Väyrynen and Pekka Haavisto) to have been a candidate for President of Finland three times without winning.
+Due to his aforementioned criticism of the Paasikivi-Kekkonen doctrine, his relationship with the later-President of Finland Urho Kekkonen became extremely strained, and after Tanner died in 1966 Kekkonen did not attend his funeral because he was on a ski trip.
+Only with the blessing of a long-serving parliamentarian was the presidency allowed to be represented by an aide-de-camp and wreath at Tanner's funeral.

+Personal life

+Tanner met his future wife Linda (née Anttila; 1882–1978) in 1907 at a meeting of the Social Democratic Association of Students.
+They entered into a common-law marriage in 1909 and formalised their marriage in 1918 after civil marriage was legalised in Finland.
+They had eight children, one of whom, Maija Taka (1912–1984), became a medical doctor and writer.